 Ray’s | 177 Chrystie St

 Opened in 2019 by celebrity owners, Ray’s has been perfectly created to seem like it’s been around forever.
-Everything seems authentic, from the wood paneled walls plastered with memorabilia, to the off kilter lighting shades and of course a prominent pool table.
+Everything seems authentic, from the wood paneled walls plastered with memorabilia, to the off-kilter lighting shades and a prominent pool table.
 The dive bar attitude and style extends to the beer in cans, margaritas and shots served in plastic cups, not to mention the fact you might even find a tattoo artist working in the corner of the room.
-The only thing that gives Ray’s authenticity away is the clientele – young and rather clean-cut, though it does seem rowdy enough that the thought things could get out control quite quickly is always present.
+The only thing that gives Ray’s authenticity away is the clientele – young and rather clean-cut, though it does seem rowdy enough that the idea of things getting out control quite quickly is always present.
+They also serve very drinking-friendly food into the early hours of the morning.
 Ray’s

 Where to Stay…